-This course develops your practice of advanced counselling skills enabling you to apply a cutting-edge approach to your work with groups of clients, with a focus on supporting couples and families.
+This course develops your practice of advanced counselling skills enabling you to apply a cutting-edge approach to your work supporting couples and families.
 This course includes the extended understanding of recent developments in counselling and its professional practice.
 You will develop advanced skills for working within family systems and relationship issues.
-A key element of the course will be the development of an appreciation and understanding of the complexity and skills within therapeutic integration, pluralism and your own personal counselling style.
+A key element of the course will be the development of an appreciation and understanding of therapeutic integration, and your own personal counselling style.